TedHusted/awake/awake.md/awake.md

 “We’re keeping the code.”

-“Nice!” says Tessa, approvingly, “Ally has definitely improved.”
+“Nice!” says Tessa, approvingly.
+“Ally has definitely improved.
+Adrian had us run a full regression test suite and then QA went all-hands on exploratory testing too.
+The automated tests came back all green, and people won’t shut up about the hands-on experience.”

 “I visited Brent at the hospital today.
-He’s still in a coma, but I felt like someone should be there while his sibling is flying in.”
+He’s still in the coma, but I felt like someone should be there while Toby is flying in.”

 Tessa sighs and touches Elena’s hand.

 “Tess,” Elena continues, “when I told you about my meeting with Brent on Monday, what did I tell you about the code’s author?”

-“You said Brent didn’t know who made the change, and that he was going to check with the other developers.”
+“You said Brent didn’t know who made the change and that he was going to check with the other developers.”

 “So I didn’t say that Brent was the author and that he posted the change himself by mistake.”